input-output-hk/daedalus/BESTPRACTICES.md

 ## Formatting Selectors

-* Prefer class selectors instead of ID selectors.
+* Use class selectors instead of ID selectors.
-* Prefer camelCase or dashed-case instead of PascelCase or underscores (`_`).
+* Use camelCase or dashed-case instead of PascelCase or names_with_underscores.
-* When using multiple selectors in a rule declaration, give each selector its own line.
+* Give each selector its own line.
 * Put a space before the opening brace `{` in rule declarations.
+* Put closing braces `}` of rule declarations on a new line.
 * In properties, put a space after, but not before, the `:` character.
-* Put closing braces `}` of rule declarations on a new line.
 * Put blank lines between rule declarations.

 :white_check_mark: ***Do***